ily55421/xmy-ai/README.md

 English | [简体中文](README-CN.md)

 The Lambs AI Assistant is a pure front-end webpage that aggregates web portals from various AI websites, allowing users to simultaneously ask questions to multiple AI agents.
-This is the official website of Lambs AI Assistant[https://lambs-ai.com], 国内镜像: [https://xmy-ai.cn]
+This is the official website of Lambs AI Assistant[https://lambs-ai.com], 国内用户入口: [https://xmy-ai.cn]

 ![Schematic diagram of Lambs AI assistant](./xmy-ai-web/src/imgs/s_tour_en_4.jpg)